 Values

-0 (form mat 2.5) weight
+0 (for rmat 2.5) weight

-Flags Flags
+Flags

 1 filled

 -1 missing

 -2 not applicable (no 4-year trajectory for the individual, i.e. individual in first,

 second or third wave)

-The introduction of this variable for the EU-SILC 2010 operation has been agreed during the 2009 Living Conditions Working Group meeting.
+&lt;sup>1 To construct this variable starting from the 2010 operation onwards was agreed during the 2009 Living Conditions Working Group meeting.